nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

 ## Overview

-As a requirement for the Flexible Consumption Program (FCP) licensing option, there is a requirement to track the deployments of NGINX Ingress Controller according to the pricing dimensions of the program.
+To use the Flexible Consumption Program (FCP) licensing option, there is a requirement to track the deployments of NGINX Ingress Controller according to the pricing dimensions of the program.
 The NGINX Management Suite is used as a data aggregation point for the reporting component called the cluster connector.

 NGINX Cluster Connector is a Kubernetes controller that sends reporting data to the NGINX Management Suite.
 The NGINX Cluster Connector is deployed as a Kubernetes Deployment in the same cluster(s) where NGINX Ingress Controller is deployed.